Virtomize/virtomize/README.md

 ## Default Backups

-After starting using docker-compose some folders are created including the `backup` folder.
+After starting Virtomize using docker-compose multiple folders are created including the `/opt/virtomize/backup` folder.
 We do make daily backups and keep them for 30 days.
-Just copy or sync these backups from the `backup` folder to your favorit backup storage.
+Just copy or sync these backups from the `backup` folder to your favorite backup storage.

 ## Via REST-API